Nigel Morgan: Wonga coup

-In 2004 he was named in connection with the so-called 'Wonga plot', a botched coup attempt against President Teodoro Obiang Nguema Mbasogo, the dictator of oil-rich Equatorial Guinea.
+In 2004 he was named in connection with the so-called 'Wonga plot', a coup attempt against President Teodoro Obiang Nguema Mbasogo, the dictator of oil-rich Equatorial Guinea.
 The case received international attention when Constantia resident Mark Thatcher was named as one of the financiers.
 Morgan was close friends with both Thatcher and Special Air Service officer turned mercenary Simon Mann.

-Because Morgan had connections with the South African Secret Service, some of those involved in the planned coup reportedly assumed they must have the tacit support of the South African government.
+Because Morgan had connections with the South African Secret Service, some of those involved in the planned coup reportedly assumed they enjoyed the tacit support of the South African government.
 This apparently included Mann himself.
-As a matter of fact, Morgan was a double agent who had planted a mole, James Kershaw, to act as an assistant to Mann and feed him details of what was going on.
-Morgan, playing both sides, wrote up to 10 reports that ended up in the hands of contacts within South African intelligence, yet also took up to $10,000 from Mann for help in planning, before finally sending a red alert to the authorities.
-Mann and his co-conspirators would be arrested in Zimbabwe after their Boeing 727 stopped off in Harare to pick up weapons and equipment.
+In order to gather more information about Mann's plans, Morgan offered his protege, James Kershaw, to act as an assistant to Mann which Mann freely accepted.
+Kershaw fed information back to Morgan who used it to write several reports for international intelligence agencies.
+After several attempts to warn both Mann and Thatcher, and meetings with both, Morgan was forced to confirm the existence of the plot with the authorities.
+As Morgan had warned, Mann and his co-conspirators were arrested in Zimbabwe after their Boeing 727 stopped off in Harare to pick up weapons and equipment.

 Morgan explained his actions by arguing that Mann's plot was amoral and he had told him not to go ahead with it.
-Claiming to having played only a 'peripheral' role in Mann's eventual arrest, he also suggested the plot had a high chance of failure, was in breach of international law, and would have hugely embarrassed the South African government, which justified his intervention.
+Claiming the plot to be 'the worst kept secret in South Africa', Morgan maintained that the plan had almost no chance of succeeding, was in breach of international law and would have hugely embarrassed the South African government, which justified his intervention.

-Aftermath

-Morgan later spent time in Mozambique, where he was active in wildlife preservation.
+Later Years & Wildlife Conservation

+Morgan set up two political intelligence and security companies.
+The first was called 'Rhula Intelligent Solutions' and the second, 'Focus Africa'.
+He split his time between his rural home in the Drakensberg, South Africa and other African countries, most especially Maputo in Mozambique.

+In addition to his work in political risk and security, Morgan became active in wildlife preservation founding the Focus Africa Foundation to concentrate on the preservation of the rhino in Mozambique and worked with the Kruger National Park.
 In 2013, as spokesman for the Joaquin Chissano Foundation, he announced plans to set up an armed unit to prevent Rhino poaching.

-He also founded a security risk management firm based in Maputo, where he served as director.
-Morgan was eventually ousted from this role and, bitter and depressed, embarked on a 'massive bender' that resulted in him being placed in an induced coma.
+In 2017 Al Jazeera Investigates interviewed Morgan as part of their ground-breaking documentary, 'The Poacher's Pipeline', which was premiered at the Wildlife Conservation Film Festival in New York.

+Unfortunately, long time colleagues acted against Morgan and he was ousted from his own companies shortly before his death.

 Death

-Having already spent many years as a heavy drinker, Morgan, though judged well enough to leave hospital, soon returned after he resumed drinking; dying from the accumulated damage to his liver.
-In 2019, a memorial service was held at Farm Street Church in London, followed by food and drink at the Cavalry and Guards Club.
+As a lifeline bon viveur and excellent host, Morgan came to rely on alcohol more after relationships fell apart at Focus Africa.
+After a successful stint in residential rehab in 2017, he began drinking again in 2018 and died of the accumulated damage to his liver later that year surrounded by his family and friends.
+In 2019, a memorial service was held at Farm Street Church in London, followed by a reception at the Cavalry and Guards Club.